F1tenth-labs/Lab-2/README.md

 float32 acceleration            # desired acceleration (m/s^2)
 float32 jerk                    # desired jerk (m/s^3)
 ```
-Now we have a detailed view at all the fields of the `AckermannDrive` and `AckermannDriveStamped` messages, we are able to create our own when necessary.
+Now we have a detailed view of all the fields of the `AckermannDrive` and `AckermannDriveStamped` messages, we are able to create our own when necessary.

 We will be publishing to the `/drive` topic to set the `speed` to 0 in order to stop the car when we choose.
 As you can see, `speed` is a field in `AckermannDrive`.
 This means when we create an `AckermannDriveStamped` object in python, we can access the speed like so:
 ```PY